-I have a few thoughts for anyone who has contemplated drawing more for any purpose.
+I have a few encouraging thoughts for anyone who has wanted to draw more, and good news!

 Purposes of Drawing